Putin is coasting towards another term in power. Here’s what you need to know about Russia’s presidential election | KRDO

 When and where is the election taking place?

-Voting will be held from Friday March 15 until Sunday March 17, the first Russian presidential election to take place over three days; early voting was underway earlier, including among Russia’s ex-pat population around the world.
+Voting takes place from Friday March 15 until Sunday March 17, the first Russian presidential election to take place over three days; voting was underway earlier, including among Russia’s ex-pat population around the world.

 Voting has also been organized in the four Ukrainian regions Russia said it would annex in September 2022, in violation of international law.
 Russia has already held regional votes and referenda in those occupied territories, an effort dismissed by the international community as a sham but which the Kremlin sees as central to its campaign of Russification.